zendesk/events-search/README.md

 ## Features

-* View list of user events on a user profile, including event description and creation date.
+* View list of user events on a user profile and ticket sidebar, including event description and creation date
-* Filter list of events by searching for event description, date, source or type.
+* Filter list of user events by keywords
+* Search for events based on description, date, source or type
-* Sort list of events by name or date.
+* Sort list of events by name or date
-* View event details (attributes).
+* View event details (attributes)

 ## Using the app

 ### Prerequisites

-* You must be on Zendesk Professional plan or above to be able to install private apps.
+* You must be on Zendesk Professional plan or above to be able to install private apps
 * The User Events API is currently in Early Access.
-You must sign up to the [User Events API early access program](https://develop.zendesk.com/hc/en-us/articles/360001844267-Using-the-User-Events-API-early-access-) to be able use the API and create Custom User Events.
+To enable the EAP, go to Zendesk Support > Admin > Manage > Sunshine > Settings and enable Events & Profiles API

 ### Getting started

-Simply download this project as a ZIP file and upload it as a private app.
+Simply download this project as a ZIP file and upload it as a private app To create the events, please refer to the Sunshine API documentation to [track events](https://developer.zendesk.com/rest_api/docs/sunshine/events#track-event)

 ### Settings
+You can update the settings below to customise the app's behaviour:

-* Default description: Define a default description for events with no description.
+* Default description: define a default description for events with no description
+* Keywords: define one or more comma-separated keywords for the app to show only events related to those keywords

 ## Known Issues & Limitations

+* The app displays only events tracked against the support profile of a user
 * Event creation date is is showing in GMT+0
-* Attributes longer than sidebar width don't get wrapped around (To be fixed)
+* Attributes longer than sidebar width don't get wrapped around